-Skyscrapers has deep foundations, but PETRONAS Twin Towers has it deeper, no, the deepest given how tall it is!
-The twin towers have a ground-breaking 120 meters (approx. 400 ft.) of foundation underneath its dense concrete footings.
+Skyscrapers need strong, deep foundations that penetrate into the ground below.
+Given the tremendous height of the towers, the PETRONAS Twin Towers have a ground-breaking 120 meters (approx. 400 ft.) of solid foundation underneath its dense concrete footings.

 Foundations were completed within 12 months by Bachy Soletanche

 120 m (400 ft) deep under the ground

 PETRONAS Twin Towers include 29 double-decker high-speed passenger lifts, six heavy-duty service lifts and four executive lifts.
 Each passenger deck can carry up to 52 people total, while the executive lifts can carry about ten.
 The speeds of these elevators vary is between 3.5m/s and 6.0 m/s, depending on the zones they are servicing.